taw00/howto/howto-logrotate.md

 Holy cow!
 That file is now almost 500MB in size!

-If I set my rules to log-rotate and compress that log file at 500MB, this will happen when the logrotate service next runs...
+If I set my rules to rotate and compress that log file at 500MB, this will happen when the logrotate service next runs...

 ```